Jeff Corey: Blacklisted

-Corey's career was halted in the early 1950s, when he was summoned before the House Un-American Activities Committee.
-Corey refused to give names of alleged Communists and subversives in the entertainment industry and went so far as to ridicule the panel by offering critiques of the testimony of the previous witnesses.
-This behavior led to his being blacklisted for 12 years.
+Corey's career was again interrupted in the early 1950s, when he was summoned before the House Un-American Activities Committee.
+He refused to give names of alleged Communists and subversives in the entertainment industry and went so far as to ridicule the panel by offering critiques of the testimony of the previous witnesses.
+That led to his being blacklisted for 12 years.
 "Most of us were retired Reds.
 We had left it, at least I had, years before," Corey told Patrick McGilligan, the co-author of Tender Comrades: A Backstory of the Hollywood Blacklist, who teaches film at Marquette University.
 "The only issue was, did you want to just give them their token names so you could continue your career, or not?
-I had no impulse to defend a political point of view that no longer interested me particularly ...
+I had no impulse to defend a political point of view that no longer interested me particularly...
 They just wanted two new names so they could hand out more subpoenas."

-During his blacklisting, Corey drew upon his experience in various actors' workshops (including the Actors' Lab, which he helped establish) by seeking work as an acting teacher.
+While blacklisted, Corey drew upon his experience in various actors' workshops (including the Actors' Lab, which he helped establish) by seeking work as an acting teacher.
 He soon became one of the most influential teachers in Hollywood.
-His students, at various times, included Robert Blake, James Coburn, Richard Chamberlain, James Dean, Jane Fonda, Peter Fonda, Michael Forest, James Hong, Luana Anders, Sally Kellerman, Shirley Knight, Bruce Lee, Penny Marshall, Jack Nicholson, Roger Corman, Darrell M. Smith, Diane Varsi, Sharon Tate, Rita Moreno, Leonard Nimoy, Sally Forrest, Anthony Perkins, Rob Reiner, Robert Towne, Barbra Streisand, and Robin Williams.
+His students, at various times, included Robert Blake, Carol Burnett, James Coburn, Richard Chamberlain, James Dean, Jane Fonda, Peter Fonda, Michael Forest, James Hong, Luana Anders, Sally Kellerman, Shirley Knight, and Bruce Lee.

 Back to work in the 1960s

 In 1962, Corey began working in films again, and remained active into the 1990s.
-He played Hoban in The Cincinnati Kid (1965), Tom Chaney, the principal villain in True Grit (1969), and Sheriff Bledsoe in Butch Cassidy and the Sundance Kid (also 1969), who says to the title characters, "I never met a soul more affable than you, Butch, or faster than the Kid, but you're still nothing but two-bit outlaws on the dodge.
+He played Hoban in The Cincinnati Kid (1965); Tom Chaney, the principal villain in True Grit (1969); and Sheriff Bledsoe in Butch Cassidy and the Sundance Kid (also 1969), who says to the title characters, "I never met a soul more affable than you, Butch, or faster than the Kid, but you're still nothing but two-bit outlaws on the dodge.
 It's over, don't you get that?
 Your times is over and you're gonna die bloody, and all you can do is choose where."
 In Seconds (1966), a science-fiction drama film directed by John Frankenheimer and starring Rock Hudson, Corey with Will Geer and John Randolph played wealthy executives who opt to restart their lives with new identities.

 Corey played a police detective in the psychological thriller The Premonition (1976) and he reprised the role of Sheriff Bledsoe in the prequel Butch and Sundance: The Early Days (1979).
 He also played Wild Bill Hickok in Little Big Man (1970).
-Corey directed some of the screen tests for Superman (1978), which can be seen in the DVD extras, and played Lex Luthor in several try-outs.
+Corey directed some of the screen tests for Superman (1978), which can be seen in the DVD extras, and played Lex Luthor in several tryouts.